- Written by Dr.Mehmet Demircioglu

 In other words, PRP cannot fix the fundamental problems that matter most in hair restoration.

 I dislike the way some places present it.
-A patient comes in with obvious baldness, significant loss, limited donor, or unrealistic expectations, and instead of being told the truth, he is sold another supportive add-on as if it will make a major difference.
-In many such cases, the realistic effect is small, while the language used in the consultation is much bigger than the likely benefit.
+A patient comes in with obvious baldness, significant loss, limited donor, or unrealistic expectations, and instead of being told the truth, he is sold another supportive added treatment as if it will make a major difference.
+Often, the realistic effect is small, while the language used in the consultation is much bigger than the likely benefit.

-One hidden cost tactic in lower-quality clinics and hair mills is to advertise a very attractive hair transplant package at first.
+One hidden cost tactic in low quality clinics and hair mills is to advertise a very attractive hair transplant package at first.

 The patient sees a price of $3,000, sometimes including hotel and transfers, and assumes the full process will stay around that amount.
 It looks inexpensive, simple, and manageable.